What a brilliant way to finish our golfing safari through Sth Africa!

 And then there is the 13th hole!

-Then there is the green, a bit reminiscent of the 11th at Augusta in shape, with pond on the front.
+The green is a bit reminiscent of the 11th at Augusta in shape, with pond on the front.

-This is a skyline green, and when you walk on to putt you should plan to spend 10 minutes transfixed with the view to Kruger and the river below.
+It is a skyline green, and when you walk on to putt be prepared to spend 10 minutes transfixed with the view to Kruger and the river below.

 It was noisy too!